Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Cabramatta West - Mount Pritchard.
 Both young and old age cohorts have low prevalence of common health conditions.

 The rate of private health cover is very low at approximately 47% of the total population (~8,733 people), compared to the national average of 55.3%.
 The most common medical conditions in the area are arthritis and diabetes, impacting 6.0 and 6.0% of residents respectively.
-76.5% of residents declared themselves completely clear of medical ailments, compared to 75.6% across Greater Sydney.
-The area has 17.0% of residents aged 65 and over (3,158 people), which is lower than the 19.0% in Greater Sydney.
+76.5% of residents declared themselves completely clear of medical ailments, which is higher than the Greater Sydney average of 75.6%.
+The area has 17.0% of residents aged 65 and over (3,158 people), lower than the Greater Sydney average of 19.0%.
 Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health